 jQuery Datatables with AJAX in PHP

 }

-We just implemented AJAX datatable in PHP using jQuery's DataTable library.
-This server-side processing of datatable is encouraged to be used for extremely large number of database records.
+We just implemented an AJAX datatable in PHP using jQuery's DataTable library.
+This server-side processing of the datatable is encouraged to be used for a large number of database records.
 This is how the datatable will look like:

+jQuery Datatables with AJAX in PHP